Buzzing and Stinging

 Wasp species number in the tens of thousands and can be found in every climate across the world except the polar regions.
 Since they are more aggressive than bees, they can be dangerous to people, especially children.
 Outdoor pets can also be severely poisoned by stings, so care needs to be taken especially when dealing with wasp nests.

 Wasps can be either the “social” -living in large colonies or “solitary” variety but most species carry with them a nasty sting.
 And unlike honey bees, which will die after a single sting, wasps can sting their victim repeatedly.
-In the United States, there are four types of yellow jackets that make up the majority of the wasp population.
+There are four types of yellow jackets that make up the majority of the wasp population in the United States.

 Think the hornets you’ve seen are big?
 The largest hornets in world can be found in Asia.
 The Giant Asian Hornet can grow to nearly 2 inches long and its sting can often be fatal!